 During the pandemic, Fr.
 Richard, Deacon Mike and myself, as well as our school and office staff are working hard to minister to all our people and to the needy in our community.

 You can take part in this ministry by stepping up your life of prayer.
 The power of prayer will support all of us through the present difficulties.
 Please remember that we also have financial obligations.
-Please use online giving HERE or email the parish secretary Beth Jones at firstname.lastname@example.org to make a credit card donation.
+To sign up for regular online planned giving go HERE.
+To make a single instant donation online go HERE.
+If you would like to use your credit card to make a donation over the phone or by email contact the parish secretary Beth Jones at email@example.com or (724) 458- 0196.

 Fr.
 Richard has prepared an information sheet about staying healthy and what to do in case of illness or the threat of death HERE.